matthiaskiller/dl_zero2one/README.md

 Datasets will generally be downloaded automatically by notebooks and stored in a common datasets directory shared among all notebooks.
 A sample directory structure for cifar10 dataset is shown below:-

     dl-zero2one
-        ├── datasets                   # The datasets required for all exercises will be downloaded here ├── cifar10                # Dataset directory
+        ├── datasets                   # The datasets required for all notebooks will be downloaded here ├── cifar10                # Dataset directory
                 ├── cifar10.p          # dataset files